Lexicon

 via Avner Greif

-Greif's medieval Jewish merchant coalition: trust enforced through reputation networks rather than formal courts.
-Information-efficient, organizationally rigid—members only, non-members excluded regardless of competence.
-The tradeoff echoes across governance design: the Maghribi achieved coordination at low institutional cost but could not scale beyond the network.
-The contrast with the Genoese system is the contrast between trust-based and rule-based order.
+Greif's medieval Jewish merchant coalition: trust enforced through reputation networks in place of formal courts.
+Information-efficient but organizationally rigid — members only, non-members excluded regardless of competence.
+The tradeoff echoes across governance design: the Maghribi achieved coordination within their network at the cost of excluding outsiders who might have been trustworthy.
+Community-based verification is cheap but bounded; institutional verification is expensive but extensible.

 Mechanism Design